Lartu/WebSCFL/README.md

 - The `images` folder should include the images you'll use in your `.scfl` files.
 WebSCFL only looks for images in this directory and only copies the images that are actually used to the final built webpage.
 - The `include` folder may include your stylesheet file and any other `.html` files you want to include verbatim into your built pages using the `INCLUDE` command.
 - The `other` folder includes files used by WebSCFL when compiling your webpage.
 You might edit them, but make sure not to remove any of these files.
+- Optionally, you may add a `files` folder.
+The `files` folder, if found, is always copied into the `docs` directory when the site is compiled.

+:warning: Bear in mind that as WebSCFL compiles your website into a newly created `docs` directory, should a `docs` folder already exist in the project directory, it will be deleted!

 ## WebSCFL Files
 WebSCFL turns `.scfl` files into `.html` files that can be displayed on your browser.